How to create a custom REST API connector for Python

 More flexible cost

-If you need any of these requirements, you will have to create a data source in Data Gateway to connect to Custom API, and to create an ODBC data source to connect to Data Gateway in Python.
+To achieve this, you must first create a data source in the Data Gateway (server-side) and then create an ODBC data source in Python (client-side) to connect to it.

 Let's not wait and get going!